 Looking for a way to incorporate some of these liver herbs into your diet?
 Try your hand at decocting herbal teas with this easy herbal tea recipe.

 Dosage: At least 1 tbsp per cup of water

-Acts on: Skin, kidneys, liver, gall bladder, and mucous membranes
+Acts on: Liver, skin, kidneys, gall bladder, and mucous membranes

-Burdock is a mild tasting herb, with slight bitterness and some sweetness.
-It is often used in teas, broths, or eaten in Asian cuisine.
+Burdock is a mild tasting herb, with slight bitterness and some sweetness that has benefits for the kidneys and liver.
+Burdock is often used in teas, broths, or eaten in Asian cuisine.
 Burdock contains many vitamins, minerals and medicinal compounds.
 Some nutrients include calcium, phosphorus, iron, thiamin (vitamin B1), riboflavin (vitamin B2), niacinamide (vitamin B3) and vitamin C. Burdock root also contains quercetin, a bioflavonoid that is known to control histamine release in allergic reactions.

 The water-soluble fibers in burdock help the intestines get rid of toxins from the body.
 The inulin content is a PRE-biotic, which feeds healthy gut bacteria.
 In addition, it is often used for skin conditions due to its lymph-moving actions and nutritive effect.
 The lymph vessels help carry toxins away from cells, while the vitamins and minerals help to rebuild healthy cells.
 It is soothing to gut membranes and has been shown to have some anti-tumor effects.

 burdock root benefits for liver